-Benito or "Bennie" as he is known to his family – grew up on a small ranch (complete with horses and chickens) in an artistic family and got his start on stage at the age of 8, playing the vihuela — a five string guitar — in his father's mariachi band.
-His mother and sisters were heavily involved in local theater and introduced him to acting.
+Benito – or Bennie as he is known to his family – grew up on a small ranch (complete with horses and chickens) in an artistic family in Albuquerque, New Mexico, and got his start on stage at the age of eight.
 At 16 years old, he moved to Los Angeles where he spent his senior year at Hollywood High Performing Arts Magnet.
 He later moved to London for three years and studied at the prestigious London Academy of Music and Dramatic Arts (LAMDA) before returning to Los Angeles to pursue a career as an actor.

 When Luis Salazar travels illegally from Mexico into the United States to search for his missing son, he discovers that modern servitude is thriving in the farmlands and agricultural communities.
 Promised a job and a place to live, these laborers find themselves forced to live in abject poverty.
 Required to pay for their own food and other essentials, what little money they make is paid back to their employers, and because they will forever be in debt, they can never leave.